Trans-epoxysuccinate hydrolase

-Thus, the two substrates of this enzyme are trans-2,3-epoxysuccinate and H_{2}O, whereas its product is meso-tartrate.
+The enzyme characterised from Pseudomonas putida hydrolyses both optical isomers of trans-2,3-epoxysuccinic acid to mesotartaric acid.
+The structure and mechanism of the enzyme from Pseudomonas koreensis has been studied as a means of producing mesotrtaric acid.

-This enzyme belongs to the family of hydrolases, specifically those acting on ether bonds (ether hydrolases).
+This enzyme is a hydrolase, specifically one acting on ether bonds (ether hydrolases).
 The systematic name of this enzyme class is trans-2,3-epoxysuccinate hydrolase.
 Other names in common use include trans-epoxysuccinate hydratase, and tartrate epoxydase.
-This enzyme participates in glyoxylate and dicarboxylate metabolism.